wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 Gdb is very powerful and has many options that I'm still getting across, but for these examples we will use a small subset of it's functionality to:

-- step through the code
+- step through our code
 - inspect memory values
 - inspect registers

-At the gdb prompt, if we enter `list`, we can see the start of the source code for the fib2 app we have loaded, including line numbers.
+At the GDB prompt, if we enter the command `list` we can see the start of the source code for the `fib2` app we have loaded, including line numbers.
 We can set a breakpoint for a corresponding line number to start our debugging at by typing `breakpoint n`, or just `b n`, where `n` is our line number.

 For example: